 The Company remains committed to its core strategies, which include providing a wide range of quality product offerings and price points to the residential and commercial markets, combined with a conservative approach to business.
-We will maintain our focus on a strong balance sheet through emphasis on cash flow and increasing profitability.
-We believe these core strategies are in the best interest of our shareholders.
+The Company will maintain its focus on a strong balance sheet through emphasis on cash flow and increasing profitability.
+The Company believes these core strategies are in the best interest of our shareholders.